Major Bengal cabinet, TMC organisational reshuffle in offing | Politics

 Apart from being secretary general, Chatterjee held the post of party's national vice-president, a member of TMC's national working committee, and chairman of its disciplinary committee, editorship of party's newspaper 'Jago Bangla'.

 This is not the first time that graft allegations have hit the TMC in the last 12 years of its rule in West Bengal.
-Earlier, four MPs and ministers each of the party were arrested for alleged involvement in Saradha and Narada scams.
+Earlier, four MPs and ministers each of the party were arrested for alleged involvement in chit fund scams and Narada tapes case.

 However, the party had then termed it political vendetta, unlike Chatterjee's case when the party shunted him out.